tjbalzer/clab-aoscx-labs/03_layer_3_routing/07_deploying_ospfv2_areas/README.md

 ```
 Display switch C ospf routing table.

-You should note a significant change in the ospf route table on switch C. Switch B, as the ABR , now injects a default route to
+You should note a significant change in the ospf route table on switch C. Switch B, as the ABR, now injects a default route to
-it’s neighbor Switch B, as it is configured as a stub area .
+it’s neighbor switch B, as it is configured as a stub area .

 Sample output: